freerobby/artpal/readme.txt

 ArtPal is a free (GPL) Wordpress plugin, originally written for Artists, to seemlessly integrate PayPal with their Wordpress blogs so that they can sell their work online.

-Artists’ online stores tend to be simple, but also unconventional.
-The items for sale are one of a kind, and thus the overhead that deals with keeping “stock” is unnecessary.
+Artists' online stores tend to be simple, but also unconventional.
+The items for sale are one of a kind, and thus the overhead that deals with keeping stock is unnecessary.
 I created ArtPal so that artists would have a simple, easy-to-use solution for their unique needs.

-ArtPal’s most important features are:
+ArtPal's most important features are:

-* Easy PayPal integration–all you need to supply is your PayPal email address!
+* Easy PayPal integration - all you need to supply is your PayPal email address!
-* Real-time sales updates–as soon as your item sells, ArtPal will disable it from being sold.
-You’ll never worry about your item selling twice!
+* Real-time sales updates - as soon as your item sells, ArtPal will disable it from being sold.
+You'll never worry about your item selling twice!
-* Professionally supported–businesses mean business.
+* Professionally supported - businesses mean business.
 Digital Sublimity provides commercial support, so you can be rest assured that your critical application will stay up and running when you need it.

 == Installation ==